Wednesday, December 16, 2020

 Kukumakranka - the wonderful edible fruits of Gethyllis bulbs

-Kukumakranka - except the "K" letters represent clicks in the seemingly extinct Southern African language of the Koina people instead of the normal consonant sounds - besides being a name I cannot reliably accurately pronounce, names a group of bulbs, or rather their fruits.
+Kukumakranka - except the "K" letters represent clicks in the seemingly extinct Southern African language of the Koina people - besides being a name I cannot reliably accurately pronounce, names a group of bulbs, or rather their fruits.
 In botanical latin, the species below is Gethyllis verticillata.

 My son describes the taste of this, the very first fresh fruit of this group I've managed to grow in California thus: "watery and tart, with a fruity fragrance".
 The fragrance of the fruit is intense and pleasant.
 To my spouse it is like "fruit cocktail in sweet syrup but with a slightly perfume-y strong strawberry component added to the flavor".